Robert Crowley (printer): Literary warfare

 A response to Crowley that is thought to have been commissioned by and/or written by Parker, also in 1566, notes how Crowley's argument challenges the royal supremacy and was tantamount to rebellion.
 (The full title is A Brief Examination for the Tyme of a Certaine Declaration Lately Put in Print in the name and defence of certaine ministers in London, refusyng to weare the apparell prescribed by the lawes and orders of the Realme.)
 Following an opening that expresses a reluctance to respond to folly, error, ignorance, and arrogance on its own terms, A Brief Examination engages in a point-by-point refutation of Crowley, wherein Bucer, Martyr and Ridley are marshalled for support.
 A new development emerges as a rebuttal of Crowley's elaboration of the argument that vestments are wholly negative.
 Now they are presented as positive goods, bringing more reverence and honor to the sacraments.
 The evil of disobedience to legitimate authority is a primary theme and is used to respond to the contention that vestments confuse the simple.
 Rather, it is argued that disobedience to authority is more likely to lead the simple astray.
 Further, as items conducive to order and decency, vestments are part of the church's general task as defined by Saint Paul, though they are not expressly mandated.
-Appended to the main argument are five translated letters exchanged under Edward VI between Bucer and Cranmer (one has a paragraph omitted that expresses reservations about vestments causing superstition) and between Hooper, a Lasco, Bucer and Martyr.
+Appended to the main argument are five translated letters exchanged under Edward VI between Bucer and Thomas Cranmer (one has a paragraph omitted that expresses reservations about vestments causing superstition) and between Hooper, a Lasco, Bucer and Martyr.